ryutau/ryutau.github.io/index.md

 - 2016.4 - 2018.9: Human Sciences I, The University of Tokyo

 # Research Interests
-  I'm attempting to understand the fundamental computations that allow humans to navigate such a social world.
+&emsp;I'm attempting to understand the fundamental computations that allow humans to navigate such a social world.
 In particular, recent focus is on how people infer their peers' hidden mental states as a generative source of behavior that is generalizable across different degrees of incentive alignment.

-  To this end, my research employs a combination of behavioral experiments, mathematical modeling, and computer simulations to better understand individual cognitive computation and predict large-scale outcomes.
+&emsp;My research employs a combination of behavioral experiments, mathematical modeling, and computer simulations to better understand individual cognitive computation and predict large-scale outcomes.

 # Publications
 [in English]